 As Assistant Director of Hartford Public School's Office of School Design, Jonathan worked on the redesigns of Moylan, McDonough, Renzulli, Naylor, and others.
 After some time as a Director of Elementary Education he became a Portfolio Director.
 Portfolio Directors provide guidance, support and supervision to schools and provide a coordinated effort to streamline Central Office support to schools in a way that supports the school's improvement efforts.
 In addition to his ongoing responsibility directing 15 schools, he attends cabinet meetings and school quality meetings focusing on crafting school accountability plans, using data to problem-solve and providing aligned support to all schools.

-Eduardo V. Genao, Assistant Superintendent for Early Literacy and Parent Engagement
+Eduardo V. Genao, Chief of Early Literacy and Parent Engagement

 Eduardo V. Genao has served the Hartford Public Schools since February 2005 as a principal, Executive Director of Adult Education, Director of the Regional School Choice Office, and School Quality Officer.
 Presently, he serves in the capacity of Assistant Superintendent for Early Literacy and Parent Engagement.
 In this role, Mr. Genao is charged with engaging parents and community members as partners in the goal of improving student learning.
 Among his responsibilities are the supervision of the Early Literacy, with special emphasis on parental and community support for the Third Grade Promise, School Choice Process, Welcome Center, Health Unit, and the Office of English Language Learners.
 Prior to his arrival in Hartford, Mr. Genao worked in the New York City Department of Education for 23 years as a teacher, assistant principal, principal, assistant superintendent, and local instructional superintendent.